Research

 KEYWORDS: Electronic medical records (EMR), healthcare, HIV/AIDS, development, and staggered differences-in-differences.

-in collaboration with Lígia Azevedo-Rezende, Jiaxin Li, Pedro Makhoul, Aldo Musacchio, and Salil Redkar.
+in collaboration with Lígia Azevedo-Rezende, Jiaxin Li, Pedro Makhoul, and Aldo Musacchio.

 Through a combination of text analysis, sentiment analysis, and image processing techniques, we evaluate firm environmental disclosure.
 Results suggest intertemporally, firms increase the amount of environmental text, with more emotional content (both positive and negative), and higher use of green pixels on their reports.
 This time trend is particularly prevalent among firms operating in contested areas, such as the Amazon rainforest.
 Interestingly, while reports become literally “greener,” firm ESG controversies score declines, suggesting a decoupling between reported actions and the true behavior of firms.